 Portuguese cuisine is typically hearty, relying on fresh ingredients.
 From the mountains in the north to the rolling hills and plains of the south, Portugal offers a wide range of culinary delights.
 We list the 10 best dishes to choose when dining out in Portugal, and where to find them.

 Alheira de Mirandela

 The alheira, a type of fowl sausage, is one of the cheapest and most common Portuguese dishes with a fascinating history.
-When the Jewish population was expelled from Portugal in 1498, many hid in the mountainous region of Trás-os-Montes in the northeast of Portugal, practicing their religion in secret while pretending they had converted to Catholicism.
+When the Jewish population was expelled from Portugal in 1498, many hid in the mountainous region of Trás-os-Montes in the northeast of Portugal, practising their religion in secret while pretending they had converted to Catholicism.
 One way to do this was to ostensibly make, display and eat sausages so that everyone would think they were no longer keeping kosher.
-Nowadays, the dish is available in any corner eatery, but a special venue is Cervejaria Bota Velha, a small restaurant that offers the best petiscos (tapas) in Lisbon.
+Nowadays, the dish is available in any corner eatery.

 Arroz de Tamboril